David Wilson (U.S. Army general)

-David Wilson is a United States Army lieutenant general who has served as the deputy chief of staff for installations of the U.S. Army since September 2024.
-He most recently served as the commanding general of the United States Army Sustainment Command from 2022 to 2024.
+David Wilson was a United States Army lieutenant general who final position was serving as the deputy chief of staff for installations of the U.S. Army from September 2024 to November 2025.
+Before that he served as the commanding general of the United States Army Sustainment Command from 2022 to 2024.
 He previously served as the Commanding General of 8th Theater Sustainment Command at Fort Shafter, Hawaii from 2020 to 2022.
 He previously served as the Director J/U-4, United States Forces Korea/United Nations Command/Deputy Director, C4 Combined Forces Command located in Camp Humphreys, Republic of Korea and as the 40th Chief of Ordnance and Commandant of the United States Army Ordnance School at Fort Lee, Virginia.

-Education
+Biography

+Early life and education

 Wilson is a native of Charleston, South Carolina.
 He received his commission and a Bachelor of Science degree in Business Administration from The Citadel, the Military College of South Carolina.
 He holds a Master of Science in General Administration from Central Michigan University, Mount Pleasant, Michigan and a Master of Science in National Resource Strategy from the Industrial College of the Armed forces.
 His military education includes the Field Artillery Officer Basic Course, the Ordnance Officer Transition Course, the Combined Logistics Officer Advanced Course, the Combined Arms and Services Staff School, the Command and General Staff Officer Course, and the Industrial College of the Armed Forces.